Hello readers! In this post, we’ll discuss the What is Wankel Engine? Its Working, Types, Advantages, and Comparison of Rotary and Piston Engine.

-- Due to the compact size and high power-to-weight ratio of the Wankel engine, it has been suggested for electric vehicles to provide supplemental power when electric battery levels are low.
+- Due to the compact size and high power-to-weight ratio of the Wankel engine, it has been suggested that electric vehicles provide supplemental power when electric battery levels are low.

-- Smaller Wankel engines are increasingly being observed in other applications, such as auxiliary power units for go-karts, and personal watercraft.
+- Smaller Wankel engines are increasingly observed in other applications, such as auxiliary power units for go-karts and personal watercraft.

-- The Wankel engine simplicity makes it suitable for mini, micro, and micro-mini engine designs.
+- The Wankel engine’s simplicity makes it suitable for mini, micro, and micro-mini engine designs.

 Difference Between Rotary Engine and Reciprocating Engine

 |A rotary engine has four separate sections, and each one performs a specific job: intake, compression, combustion (or ignition), or exhaust.||A reciprocating engine is one of two types of combustion engines, which work by combusting fuel to create energy.|